mahima-prasad/PowerBI-Hospitality/README.md

 ## 📌 Project Overview

-This project presents a comprehensive Power BI dashboard built to analyze and monitor hospitality business performance.
+This project presents a comprehensive Power BI dashboard built to analyze and monitor AtliQ Grand's business performance.
 The solution integrates operational, revenue, and financial data into a centralized reporting system that enables leadership teams to track performance, identify trends, and make informed strategic decisions.

 The dashboard focuses on occupancy analytics, pricing performance, revenue trends, and profitability measurement.